AniketSingh1m/Auto2M/README.md

 # Auto2m
-thiswill auto merge br2 and main
+this will auto merge br2 and main

+changes from br2